Glass Bowl: Features

-In 1961, the University of Toledo procured a genuine rocket from the U.S. Army missile program.
-The one-ton rocket, which sits outside the Glass Bowl — aimed to hit the 50-yard line of arch-rival Bowling Green's Doyt Perry Stadium — carries two sets of fins and a propellant booster capable of guiding the missile to supersonic velocity.
+In 1961, the University of Toledo procured a genuine MIM-3 Nike Ajax rocket from the United States Army's missile program.
+The Army Ordnance Corps presented the missile to the school at that year's season opener.
+The one-ton rocket carries two sets of fins and a propellant booster capable of guiding it to supersonic velocity.
+It sits on a 14-foot pylon outside the Glass Bowl and is aimed to hit the 50-yard line of arch-rival Bowling Green's Doyt Perry Stadium.

 The Glass Bowl was often formerly used by the Glassmen as a rehearsal facility during weekends in the late spring and early summer.
 In addition, the Glass Bowl is used for monster truck rallies, commencements, and concerts, among other uses.